-How to share expenses and split costs using an Excel Spreadsheet
+How to share expenses and split costs using a Spreadsheet

 The problem is so common that there are many different ways of solving it.
 Of course, an Excel spreadsheet or Google sheets are an absolutely valid solution.
 Read on for the 2 best spreadsheets we found for solving the problem.